Teaching syntax or procedures to use in methodologies as strategies to teach & learn

 - Read/review the picture-word chart.

-- Have students classify the words into a variety of groups.
+- Have learners classify the words into a variety of groups.
 Identify common concepts in the words to emphasize with the class as a whole.
-The students “read” the words by referring to the chart if the word is not in their sight vocabulary.
+The learners “read” the words by referring to the chart if the word is not in their sight vocabulary.

 - Read/review the picture-word chart (say, spell, and say)